stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 And, you know what?
 David's a man of many talents.
 I'm sure he can-- __[laughs]__

-#### IMOGEN

 ##### [error buzz]

 #### BEN

-D-- do you know why the songs are so short that we get from him?
+Do you know why the songs are so short that we get from him?

 #### TIM